Free Flow Dance Theatre Company

 Free Flow Board Members

-- Shannon Swelka, co-chair
+- Shannon Swelka, Chair

-- Neaera (Nea) DeMuri, secretary
+- Neaera (Nea) DeMuri,

 - Clint Simpkins

-- David Forbes
+- David Forbes Finance

 - Terri-Bear Linklater